 Stage 2: Assessment Centre

-If you pass Step 1 we will invite you attend an assessment centre, which will incorporate a written exercise and a force Group Exercise.
+If you pass Stage 1, we will invite you to attend an assessment centre, which will incorporate a written exercise and a Force Group Exercise.

 Stage 3: Pre-employment Checks